w3f/polkadot-wiki/docs/maintain-nominator.md

 By doing so, you become a nominator for the validator of your choice.
 Pick your validator carefully - if they do not behave properly, they will get slashed and you will lose DOTs as well.

-While your DOTs are staked by nominating a validator, they are 'locked'.
+While your DOTs are staked by nominating a validator, they are 'locked' (bondded).
 You can receive new DOTs in your account but you cannot stake as validator or transfer DOTs away from your account.
-You can un-nominate at any time to unlock your funds.
-Keep in mind that the un-nomination is effective at the next era.
-Currently, that means you may need to wait up to ~1 hour before the change takes place.
+You can [un-nominate at any time](maintain-guides-how-to-unbond) to unlock your funds.
+Keep in mind that the un-nomination is effective in the next era.

 ### Guides

-- [Be a Nominator (Alexander)](maintain-guides-how-to-nominate-alexander) - Guide on nominating on the Alexander test network.
 - [Be a Nominator (Kusama)](maintain-guides-how-to-nominate-kusama) - Guide on nominating on the Kusama canary network.
+- [Stop Being a Nominator (all networks)](maintain-guides-how-to-unbond) - Guide on stopping nominations and withdrawing tokens.